-What happens when you operate your EPIRB or PLB.
+What happens when you activate an EPIRB or PLB

 ABOUT THE COSPAS-SARSAT SEARCH AND RESCUE SYSTEM

 Orbiting high overhead every minute of the day is a worldwide network of polar-orbiting and geostationary satellites.
 Together with Russia’s Cospas spacecraft, they make up the high-tech international Search and Rescue Satellite-Aided Tracking System known as Cospas-Sarsat.

 Cospas-Sarsat has been credited with nearly 30,000 rescues worldwide.
 The system relies on signals received on the 406 MHz frequency to pinpoint position and speed rescuers to the scene of an emergency on land or at sea.

 In fact, the more reliable, digital 406 MHz frequency has become the de facto internationally recognized distress frequency.
 Using the 406 MHz frequency, modern signaling devices can quickly beam GPS LAT/LON coordinates to orbiting satellites.
 This frequency also allows a position fix through Doppler shift to acquire a location even when GPS can’t.

 As of February 1, 2009, satellite processing of distress signals from the older 121.5 and 243 MHz emergency beacons was terminated worldwide due to unreliability and false alarms.
 When a 406 MHz beacon signal is received, search and rescue personnel can retrieve information from a registration database.